tanannis/front-end-playground/VanilliaJS/change-DOM.md

   node.cloneNode();

 ### Then, add newly created element to the DOM
-* Insert newNode at end of current node: node.appendChild(newNode);
+* Insert newNode at the end of current node: node.appendChild(newNode);

 * Insert newNode at start of current node: